 Declining housing starts and slowed home sales as we come to the end of 2022 points towards fewer OPE customers for 2023.
 When refining your marketing messaging, think more along the lines of “upgrades” for current owners rather than capturing share of market among new buyers.

 Have a strong pricing and merchandising strategy to overcome increasing levels of price sensitivity among homeowners and landscapers alike.
 Sales in 2020 and 2021 were easy, but heading into 2023 the building products industry is back to competing for share.

 Homeowners continue to adopt Battery-powered OPE at higher rates than Pros, but both customer types are increasing share of Battery-powered OPE and state increased intentions of doing so over the next 5 years.

 Battery-powered OPE brands have several key challenges to address with their products to win in the market.
 Those are the:

 - Short run time

 That's the bad news.
 Here's the good news.
 There are an abundance of benefits perceived by landscapers and homeowners that OPE brands can lean into, including:

 - No fuel or oil costs

 And of utmost importance heading into 2023 is to know your audience!
 Target those segments most likely to buy, which are younger, small yard homeowners and younger landscapers at larger firms.
 Understand what matters to them and deliver on those attribute values.

-For a deep dive into your customer segments and to peel back the onion a bit more on why they are making the purchase decisions they are making and holding on purchases they forgo, reach out to our primary research team at The Farnsworth Group.
+For a deep dive into your customer segments and to peel back the onion a bit more on why they are making the purchase decisions they are making and holding on purchases they forgo, reach out to our lawn and ranch industry experts at The Farnsworth Group.